adeshpokhrel15/Convolutional-Neural-Networks/README.md

 ### 4. Multiple Input and Multiple Output Channels <br>
 Multiple channels can be used to extend the model parameters of the convolutional layer.
 The 1 × 1 convolutional layer is equivalent to the fully-connected layer, when applied on a per pixel basis.
 The 1 × 1 convolutional layer is typically used to adjust the number of channels between network layers and to control model complexity.

+### 5. Poling <br>
+Taking the input elements in the pooling window, the maximum pooling operation assigns the maximum value as the output and the average pooling operation assigns the average value as the output.
+One of the major benefits of a pooling layer is to alleviate the excessive sensitivity of the convolutional layer to location.
+We can specify the padding and stride for the pooling layer.
+Maximum pooling, combined with a stride larger than 1 can be used to reduce the spatial dimensions (e.g., width and height).
+The pooling layerʼs number of output channels is the same as the number of input channels.